 A few buildings of importance in the history and culture of Vienna include the Vienna State Opera, the Hofburg Palace (home of the Habsburgs), the gothic St. Stephen’s Cathedral, and many 19th-century buildings that were once residences.
 Altogether, it is an enchanting mixture that begs you to stay, and perhaps enjoy a Strauss Waltz or a classical music concert.

 4. The Hofburg Palace

-The Hofburg Imperial Palace was the home of Austrian sovereigns including the Habsburgs, who ruled for 600 years -- from the 13th century until the end of the Habsburgs rule in 1918.
+The Hofburg Imperial Palace was the home of Austrian sovereigns including the Habsburgs.
+The Habsburgs ruled for 600 years — from the 13th century until 1918.
 Like the city of Vienna itself, the Hofburg consists of many additions added over time.
 The original structures were built in the 13th century!
 I highly recommend a good guide well versed in the history of Austria to tour this important monument.

-The buildings today house the Austrian government but the apartments and living quarters of Emperor Franz Joseph and Empress Elizabeth are open for tours.
+The buildings today house the Austrian government, however, the apartments and living quarters of Emperor Franz Joseph and Empress Elizabeth are open for tours.

-Plan at least two hours to see the apartments, and if you want to visit other exhibitions at the palace, plan a half day.
+Plan at least 2 hours to see the apartments, and if you want to visit other exhibitions at the palace, plan a half day.

 Pro Tip: In Vienna, you may linger as long as you like over your coffee.
 In fact, that is exactly what the Viennese do.
 Also, your coffee will be served on a silver tray with a glass of water on the side.

 6. Gottweig Abbey